utkonos-dev/kronk/README.md

 It allows you to manage background tasks in a distributed architecture.

-Already supports [Redis](https://redis.io) and [NATS](https://nats.io) as distributed lock manager and message system.
+Already supports [Redis](https://redis.io) as distributed lock manager.

-#### Roadmap
-- ☑️ Job scheduler and locker
-- Job managing across all instances

 So, now you can add jobs and be sure that they will be completed on only one instance.
-Distributed job managing is in progress.

 ## Get started
 ### 1. Install and import package